sidi34308/AI-summarizer/README.md

-# AI Summarizer
+# Mowjaz

-AI Summarizer is a web application that allows users to summarize articles and web pages using artificial intelligence.
+Mowjaz is a web application that allows users to summarize articles and web pages using artificial intelligence.

 ## Technologies Used